Reconstruction Formulae for 3D Field-Free Line Magnetic Particle Imaging: Field-Free Line Magnetic Particle Imaging in 3D

-where we denote with the symbol $\kappa_h^{-1}\circ$ the deconvolution w.r.t. the kernel $\kappa_h$. \end{theo} \begin{proof} Let $\theta\in [0,\pi)$ be a scanning angle, the signal $\bm{s}^{\theta}(t)$ produced by a scan can be described according to \Cref{thm:main} as in \Cref{eq:signal:conv:2}.
-Applying the change of variables in \Cref{eq:tr:main}, we obtain that the relationship between $\tilde{\bm{s}}^\theta (t)$ and the X-Ray projection $X_\theta [\rho]$ can be written as follows:
+where we denote with the symbol $\kappa_h^{-1}\circ$ the deconvolution w.r.t. the kernel $\kappa_h$. \end{theorem} \begin{proof} Let $\theta\in [0,\pi)$ be a scanning angle, the signal $\bm{s}^{\theta}(t)$ produced by a scan can be described according to Theorem \ref{thm:main} as in \eqref{eq:signal:conv:2}.
+Applying the change of variables in \eqref{eq:tr:main}, we obtain that the relationship between $\tilde{\bm{s}}^\theta (t)$ and the X-Ray projection $X_{\bm{e}_\theta} [\rho]$ can be written as

-with $\bm{r}(t)$ as in \Cref{eq:lissajous:plane}, and $\bm{v}(t)=\frac{d}{dt}\bm{r}(t)$.
-In particular, $\bm{r}(t)$ as in \Cref{eq:lissajous:plane} is a 2D trajectory in the $yz$-plane (the first coordinate is always $0$), the X-Ray projection $X_\theta [\rho ]$ is a distribution in 2 variables and the integral in \Cref{eq:ffl:2d:data} is the 2D FFP MPI Core Operator as in \Cref{eq:rel:ffp}.
+with $\bm{r}(t)$ as in \eqref{eq:lissajous:plane}, and $\bm{v}(t)=\frac{d}{dt}\bm{r}(t)$.
+In particular, $\bm{r}(t)$ as in \eqref{eq:lissajous:plane} is a 2D trajectory in the $yz$-plane (the first coordinate is always $0$), the X-Ray projection $X_{\bm{e}_\theta} [\rho ]$ is a distribution in 2 variables and the integral in \eqref{eq:ffl:2d:data} is the 2D FFP MPI Core Operator as in \eqref{eq:rel:ffp}.
 This means that upon the change of variables, the modeling of the FFL 3D scan data is formally equivalent to the data obtained by performing a 2D FFP scan of the X-Ray projection as 2D distribution in the $yz$-plane.
-We can therefore apply~\cite[Theorem 3.5]{marz2016model} for the ideal sampling $F(r)$ for $r\in\mathbb{R}^2$ for the distribution $X_\theta [\rho ]$, which yields the reconstruction formula in \Cref{eq:first:formula}. \end{proof} \begin{rmk} The first reconstruction formula in \Cref{thm:first:formula} involves a deconvolution wich has been proven to be ill-posed~\cite{marz2016model} and constitutes the first source of ill-posedness of the reconstruction algorithm in \Cref{sec:rec:algorithm}. \end{rmk}
+By Remark \ref{rmk:injective}, $\kappa_h$ is injective and therefore is a bijection onto its range, but $F\in\mathrm{range}(\kappa_h )$ by assumption of ideal sampling. \end{proof} \begin{rmk} The first reconstruction formula in Theorem \ref{thm:first:formula} involves a deconvolution which has been proven~\cite{marz2016model} to be ill-posed and constitutes the first source of ill-posedness of the reconstruction algorithm in Section \ref{sec:rec:algorithm}. \end{rmk}